 Although, this venue was more than just home for the Toronto Maple Leafs.
 On November 1, 1946 Maple Leaf Gardens hosted their first Basketball Association of America (now known at the NBA) game with the Toronto Huskies hitting to court against the New York Knickerbockers where they won 68-66.
 In 1972 team Canada beat the Soviets in game two of the 1972 Summer Series; which was the only series won on Canadian soil!
 On top of those historic events, this building has had performers such as The Beatles, The Who, Jimi Hendrix, Led Zeppelin, Elton John, and so much more come to its stage.
 It is quite easy to understand why Maple Leaf Gardens has been recognized as a National Historic Site of Canada in 2007.

-Over the past 81 years, the Gardens has been a home to two soccer teams, two lacrosse teams, five hockey teams, and three basketball teams.
-It now welcomes six Ryerson Rams CIS men’s and women’s teams.
-With its renovation nearly complete, the Mattamy Athletic Centre features a full-sized ice rink that can accommodate 2,539 seated fans, a multi-purpose court for basketball and volleyball, multiple studios, and a high-performance gym.
-The revitalization of the Gardens promises to bring the community back into its historic home, and hopes to serve the Ryerson Rams with as much spirit and success as the many great teams before them.
-Prominently set in the heart of Toronto and in the heart of Canadians, we are very excited to say “Welcome back to the Gardens”.
+With its new renovation Maple Leaf Gardens, now named the Mattamy Athletic Centre, features a full-sized ice rink that can accommodate 2,539 seated fans, a multi-purpose court for basketball and volleyball, multiple studios, and a high-performance gym.
+The revitalization of the Gardens promises to bring the community back into its historic home, and serves the Ryerson Rams with as much spirit and success as the many great teams before them.
+Prominently set in the heart of Toronto and in the heart of Canadians, the new management team is very excited to say “Welcome back to the Gardens”.

 Learn more about: The Renovation